 But teaching and posting alone isn’t enough.
 Students need to apply these new vocabulary terms in their reading, writing, listening, and speaking throughout the day.

-One way to do that is to provide a place to record new words they learn and use it daily!
+One way to do that is to provide a place to record new words they learn and use them daily and that’s why I created this vocabulary notebook template!

 Model and scaffold.